magnusrodseth/webtek-grader/README.md

 This project is developed out of frustration related to the tedious process of downloading and grading student deliverables.
 It aids in the process of unzipping the student deliverables, and leverages GPT to generate a proposal for the student feedback.

+## Features

+- 📂 **Extract deliverables**: Extracts the student deliverables from a compressed file.
+- 🧪 **Validate deliverables**: Validates the HTML, CSS and JS using the W3C Validator API.
+- 🧠 **Grade deliverables with AI**: Grades the deliverables using the project description, all project files for the deliverable, and the grading criteria.
+This is optional, and can be run without AI.

 ## Getting started

 ### Prerequisites